-With low-code development, the platform builds and delivers the building blocks for an application.
+A low-code development platform builds and delivers the components of an application.

 The developers, or even business unit representatives, provide the variables, database connection, formatting and styling, and the tool generates the application, sometimes via a drag-and-drop UI.
 Provide the data, and a low-code development platform can even build a database.
 This is, in effect, the opposite approach to microservices, where you provide the database, abstract it into a service, and code the service logic.

 Low-code development platforms generally reuse a great deal of common code.
-There is a massive reduction in lines of code, perhaps even hundreds to one.
+There is a massive reduction in lines of code, perhaps even hundreds to one, compared to conventional programming.
 There are also fewer independent components, which are tightly coupled to each other.
 Each line of code becomes more powerful and traceable.

-A low-code platform does nearly everything that conventionally is coded for an application; most of the work for adopters is in tool configuration.
-As long as the app is simple, clean and doesn't require many integration points, a low-code development platform might be the right alternative to a more complex microservices build.
+A low-code platform takes care of nearly everything that conventionally is coded for an application; most of the work for adopters is in platform's configuration.
+As long as the app is simple, clean and doesn't require many integration points, low-code development might be the right alternative to a more complex microservices build.
 Low-code builds are an easy choice for applications that don't need to integrate with other databases or that use a series of small tables.
 Examples include conference apps or one-time marketing promotions that run with user ID information.